 Organisations often only wake up to the presence of an angry personality issue when they notice high absenteeism, sick leave or staff turnover statistics in one area of their operation.

 Organisations incur a high cost in not acting on this type of issue due to the cost of absent staff, low productivity, replacement advertising, recruitment and training costs, as well as any legal action that may occur by victims of bullying or anger prone co-workers and supervisors.

 Dealing with Anger

 We all deal with anger in different ways and some people experience anger more frequently and intensely than others.
-Our expression of anger relates to how we have been conditioned to see anger, and our sense of “permission” to express anger, both of which are normally related to how as children we had anger mirrored and modelled to us by the adults and parents around us.
+Expressing anger relates to how we have been conditioned to see anger, and our sense of “permission” to express anger, both of which are normally related to how as children we had anger mirrored and modelled to us by the adults and parents around us.

-Some people have a demand on life to conform to the way they believe life and others should be, or should treat them.
+Some people have a demand in life to conform to the way they believe life and others should be or should treat them.
 This narcissistic stance towards life and others has been coined “Musturbators”, and typically involves younger men who often explode in a fit of rage due to a low level of tolerance and a rigid narcissistic way of thinking.

 These people expect others to behave as they believe they should and ought to, spend a lot of time expressing idealised demands of others as “shoulds” and “musts” in life.
 When others do not conform they get angry, demanding and critical, leaving them frustrated and liable to end up in incidents such as road rage, fights at the pub, and hostility from others.

 Other people learn to fear anger, shut down around their own and others anger, and perhaps even experience deep fear or trauma around the expression of anger.